 Islamic Help performs Qurbani on behalf of its donors in countries where people are suffering because of economic or social deprivation.
 We distribute the meat to the poor and needy.
 In many cases it is the only time of year they receive meat.
-This year we will be having Qurbani in 10 countries – India, Pakistan, Bangladesh, Sudan, Tanzania, Yemen, Iraq, Jordan, Syria and Somalia.
+This year we will be having Qurbani in 15 countries – Palestine (Gaza), Syria, Jordan and Lebanon (for Syrian refugees), Pakistan, Bangladesh, India, Tanzania, Iraq, Central African Republic, Philippines, Bosnia, Burma, Yemen and Somalia.

 In Gaza, we will be providing Qurbani meat either fresh or canned based on the choice made by a donor.
 We will have Qurbani distribution in Syria itself and in Jordan for Syrian refugees who have fled their country because of the conflict.

 Do you provide canned Qurbani meat?

 Canned meat is distributed in areas where disasters or conflict, such as Gaza, cause logistical, operational or health and safety issues with food preparation and distribution.
 Our canned meat for Gaza is guaranteed halal and animals are selected to Qurbani specifications by experts and slaughtered during Tashreeque days (the 10th, 11th and 12th of Dhul-Hijjah when Qurbani is carried out).
 The meat is pre-cooked, frozen and canned to ensure a shelf life of three years while retaining its nutritional value.